Kukuun/Mastermind-CSharpPython/README.md

 # Mastermind-CSharpPython
-Mastermind made in a console application with C# and IronPython.
+Made with: VS console application with C# and IronPython.

 Features music with IrrKlang and a SQLite database with leaderboards.

 Instructions: